Beyond Explainable AI (XAI): An Overdue Paradigm Shift and Post-XAI Research Directions: Fundamental Limitations of XAI

 \item \textbf{$M_3 \in P$:} $M_3$ requires $M_4$, which requires $M_5$, initiating infinite regress:

 producing the sequence

 \end{itemize}

-\paragraph{Case 2: $M_2 \notin P$ (Complete Explanation).} When $M_2 \notin P$, the proxy model completely and faithfully explains $M_1$, making both models interpretable through standard interpretation methods and rendering the proxy architecture superfluous—again contradicting XAI's foundational architecture and leading to self-elimination.
+\paragraph{Case 2: $M_2 \notin P$ (Complete Explanation).} When $M_2 \notin P$, the proxy model completely and faithfully explains $M_1$, making both models interpretable and rendering the proxy architecture superfluous—again contradicting XAI's foundational architecture and leading to self-elimination.

 \paragraph{The paradoxical logical limitation:}

 Thus, the proxy model appears to face a challenging dilemma.
 Success requires its own elimination, while failure leads to an infinite regress, indicating that XAI's foundational approach faces the challenge of being inherently self-contradictory.